antoinehonore/patdbvisu/README.md

       - [x] More/less button to hide/show the display
       - [x] Figure with number of patient vs time
       - [x] Bar chart of the length of stay
+      - [ ] Figure with number of patients in each ward over time
   - [x] Data source overlap (Based on coinciding `ids__interval`)
     - [x] Views
     - [x] Dropdown list for source selection
     - [x] Table display of the number of overlapping patid/and intervals

 - [x] Population study
   - [x] Choice of categories
     - [x] Views
     - [x] Front end
   - [ ] Several categories comparison
     - [x] Front end for populations choices (drop down lists) x N
-    - [x] Download button (doesn t work in the Nextcloud embedded version)
+    - [x] Download button (doesn't work in the Nextcloud embedded version)
     - [ ] Nice Display of demographics tables
 - [ ] Patient display
   - [x] Patid search function